methnen/m-chart/README.md

 ### 1.11.1 ###

-* Added alt text to the image version of ac hart in the Block editor for better accessibility support
+* Added alt text to the image version of a chart in the Block editor for better accessibility support
+* Added chart title to the image version of a chart in the Block editor
 * Added `arial-label` and `role` attributes to the Chart.js canvas object for better accessibility support
 * Fixed an issue with translation text not making it into the Block interface
 * Fixed an issue where Chart.js tooltips were sometimes missing a label